-Before they were tin miners and smugglers, the Cornish were fishermen.
+Before they were tin miners and smugglers, the Cornish were fishers.
 It is as much a part of our culture as pasties and surfing!

 Cornwall sits at a maritime crossroads with warm Lusitanean and Gulf stream currents bringing warm water species, and cooler northern currents bringing cold water species.
 As a result our fishing grounds are home to an astonishing diversity of fish, shellfish and crustaceans.

-Fishermen setting sail from Cornwall's many fishing ports often don't know what they are likely to catch.
-This diversity has always been a great advantage to our fishermen; but todays fishing regulations dominated by Europe's Common Fisheries Policy focusses on limiting catches through quota, and in a mixed fishery like ours this massisvely disadvantages Cornish fishermen.
+Fishers setting sail from Cornwall's many fishing ports often don't know what they are likely to catch.
+This diversity has always been a great advantage to our fleet; but todays fishing regulations dominated by Europe's Common Fisheries Policy focusses on limiting catches through quota, and in a mixed fishery like ours this massisvely disadvantages Cornish fishers.

 In this section you can find out about the history of Cornish fishing, read an overview of todays industry, learn about the variety of fishing methods used in the county, and discover ways in which our local fishermen are constantly improving the way they operate.